-This worksheet is deigned to help prepare you for the descriptive writing.task you will be asked to do for your GCSE.
+This worksheet will help you to prepare for the descriptive writing task in an English exam.
 You will carry out a number of short tasks culminating in an extended piece of writing.

 You will be asked to produce a piece of writing that describes a busy market.
 Look at this image of a bustling night market to help you.